Everyone struggles in life – but not everyone who struggles suffers.

 Criticism is difficult.
 I find personal criticism hurts in as much the same way as when I was a child.
 I find job-based criticism much easier, because to me, it means it’s an opportunity to develop expertise and reap the measurable benefits in my work.

 I need quite a lot of time to think about personal criticism and be able to understand how others’ may see or experience me.
 I find it difficult to understand what it is in my behaviour that a person is criticising.
 What do they think I am lacking?
 What do they expect of me?

 Finding courage and learning how to question and listen to others’ points should work both ways in a social setting or equal relationship.
 For someone with an autistic brain, I have learnt this type of communication is better if it is a communication of ‘facts’ rather than complex ‘feelings’.

-According to the teachings of Buddhism, everything around us, including work and family relationships, is ‘a reflection of our inner lives’.
+Buddhism teaches that everything – including work and family relationships, is a ‘reflection’ of our inner lives.
 Everything, including communication is perceived through the uniqueness of the self and ‘alters’ according to the individual’s spiritual heart.

 My daily buddhist practise works to transform and polish my life from the very core.
 It involves identifying and challenging those things which inhibit the full expression of my positive potential and humanity.

 Discovering my autistic identity is an experience for me.
 I do not feel like it is an unjust burden or disability.
 It feels more like a key to finding a purpose in my life.
 It means I can learn how to help others struggling in a similar situation.

-I believe that as I continue to grow, my own understanding of different people and their different ways of communicating will become more universally embraced.
+I believe that as I continue to expand my own understanding of different people and their different ways of communicating will become more universally embraced.